-Note: You can only use the FS II splitter with FS II transceivers that connect to an E-Que card.
+Note: You can only use the FS II splitter with FS II transceivers that connect to an E-IPA (in E1 mode) or E-Que card.
 You cannot use the splitter with the FreeSpeak II IP Transceiver.

 The next step is to begin placing transceivers and splitters to provide the necessary coverage areas for all of the beltpacks.
 The first placements of transceivers and splitters will be experimental and temporary.
 After placing the transceivers, walk through the coverage areas to check for gaps and then re-locate the transceivers accordingly.